Harvey Howard: Playing career

+Widnes

+Howard joined Widnes in 1990 from rugby union club Waterloo.
+During his early career at the club, Howard played on the wing, deputising for Martin Offiah.
+He was later converted into a prop forward by coach Doug Laughton, which would become his preferred position.

+Howard played left- in Widnes 24–0 victory over Leeds in the 1991–92 Regal Trophy Final during the 1991–92 season at Central Park, Wigan on Saturday 11 January 1992.
+He played right- in Widnes' 14-20 defeat by Wigan in the 1993 Challenge Cup Final during the 1992–93 season at Wembley Stadium, London on Saturday 1 May 1993.
+During the summer in 1993, he played for Eastern Suburbs.

+Leeds

+In January 1994, Howard was signed by Leeds for a fee of £100,000.

-Howard played in Australia, while going over to England regularly.
-Howard played left- in Widnes 24-0 victory over Leeds in the 1991–92 Regal Trophy Final during the 1991–92 season at Central Park, Wigan on Saturday 11 January 1992.
-He played right- in Widnes' 14-20 defeat by Wigan in the 1993 Challenge Cup Final during the 1992–93 season at Wembley Stadium, London on Saturday 1 May 1993, played right- in Leeds' 16-26 defeat by Wigan in the 1994 Challenge Cup Final during the 1993–94 season at Wembley Stadium, London on Saturday 30 April 1994, and played left- in the 10-30 defeat by Wigan in the 1995 Challenge Cup Final during the 1994–95 season at Wembley Stadium, London on Saturday 29 April 1995.
+He played right- in Leeds' 16-26 defeat by Wigan in the 1994 Challenge Cup Final during the 1993–94 season at Wembley Stadium, London on Saturday 30 April 1994, and played left- in the 10-30 defeat by Wigan in the 1995 Challenge Cup Final during the 1994–95 season at Wembley Stadium, London on Saturday 29 April 1995.
 Also while at Leeds, in 1995 he won his first international cap for England against Wales.

+Australia

 During his time with the Western Suburbs Magpies on the playing roster, he gained several nicknames, including Harves and Harvester, freight, but also mainly as Night Train.
 This was because of a song at the time which he insisted the whole team listen to a song called "Night Train".
 In 1997, he played for the 'Rest of the World' against Australia.
-While at Bradford Bulls in 1998 Howard won a cap for Great Britain against New Zealand as a substitute.
+In 1998, Howard briefly returned to England, signing a short-term contract with Bradford Bulls.
+While at Bradford Bulls, he won a cap for Great Britain against New Zealand as a substitute.